louketo/louketo-proxy/README.md

    --tls-ca-key value                  path the ca private key, used by the forward signing proxy --tls-client-certificate value      path to the client certificate for outbound connections in reverse and forwarding proxy modes
-   --skip-upstream-tls-verify          skip the verification of any upstream TLS (default: true) --cors-origins value                origins to add to the CORE origins control (Access-Control-Allow-Origin) --cors-methods value                methods permitted in the access control (Access-Control-Allow-Methods) --cors-headers value                set of headers to add to the CORS access control (Access-Control-Allow-Headers)
+   --skip-upstream-tls-verify          skip the verification of any upstream TLS (default: true) --skip-client-id                    skip the check on the client token (default: false) --cors-origins value                origins to add to the CORE origins control (Access-Control-Allow-Origin) --cors-methods value                methods permitted in the access control (Access-Control-Allow-Methods) --cors-headers value                set of headers to add to the CORS access control (Access-Control-Allow-Headers)